 - DDC develops preliminary and final designs, which DOT reviews and approves.

 - DDC presents the project to the local Community Boards and, if applicable, the Public Design Commission or Landmarks Preservation Commission.

 - After final budget approvals from the Office of Management and Budget, the project is put out for bid and construction begins.

 Capital Budget Resources

 The City Charter guides the City’s capital budget process.
 The four-year Capital Commitment Plan is updated three times a year and tracks the scheduling and progress of projects in the capital budget.
 The Ten-Year Capital Strategy is updated every two years and presents the goals, policies, and criteria for assessing the city’s capital needs over the next ten years.
-Community boards are an important part of setting priorities for capital expenditures as part of this process.
-Read the City Charter
+Community Boards are an important part of setting priorities for capital expenditures as part of this process.
+See more resources from the Office of Management and Budget Read the City Charter